 - Temporal duration.

-Other Reasons a Non-Compete Agreement May Be Unenforceable in Texas
+What Are Other Reasons a Texas Non-Compete Agreement May Be Unenforceable?

 There are other reasons that a non-compete agreement may be unenforceable—allowing an employee to extract himself or herself from its terms—even if it is reasonable and there is adequate consideration.
 The following are a couple of examples of reasons that an employee in Texas may be able to get out of a non-compete agreement:

-- Employer failed to abide by other technical requirements of the Texas Covenants Not to Compete Act; or
+- The employer failed to abide by other technical requirements of the Texas Covenants Not to Compete Act; or

 - Employer behaved in a manner that may negate the non-compete agreement.